city-mobil/go-mymy/README.md

 It uses mysqldump to fetch the origin data at first, then syncs data incrementally with binlog.

 MyMy build on top of plugins: you can use ready plugins or write your own.
-Only plugins decides how to replicate the data.
+Only plugins decide how to replicate the data.

 ## Use cases